VISIONAI/VMXdocs/docs/index.md

 # VMX Documentation

 Welcome to the VMX Documentation pages.
-VMX is a web-based object recognition server made by vision.ai.
+VMX is a web-based object recognition server made by vision.ai, LLC.

 ---